Katiechiamaka/Orange-Telecom-Churn/README.md

 # Key Finding and Insights

-#### Customer Service Calls as a Key Driver of Churn (Critical Threshold: 4+ Calls)
+### Customer Service Calls as a Key Driver of Churn (Critical Threshold: 4+ Calls)
 <img width="639" height="247" alt="Screenshot 2026-03-30 165946" src="https://github.com/user-attachments/assets/b01d21e3-bb1a-4d06-bbca-74933b70519c" />

-##### Insight:
+#### Insight:
-- Churn rate increases sharply as customer service calls increase
+- Churn increases significantly with the number of customer service calls, indicating a strong relationship between customer dissatisfaction and churn.
-- Customers with 6–8 calls show churn rates above 60%–100%
+- Customers with low call frequency (0–2 calls) have minimal churn (10%), while those with 6–8 calls experience extremely high churn rates (60%–100%).
-- Low call frequency (0–2 calls) has very low churn (10%)
-- Churn jumps significantly after 4 service calls (48%+)

-  - Frequent complaints are a major predictor of churn.
-  - A significant jump in churn occurs at 4+ service calls, with churn rising from 10.6% to 48.1%, indicating a critical threshold of customer dissatisfaction.
+- A clear tipping point exists at 4+ service calls, where churn rises sharply from 10.6% to 48.1%, highlighting a critical threshold of unresolved issues

+This pattern suggests that repeated customer service interactions are a strong indicator of dissatisfaction, and customers with frequent complaints represent a high-risk segment for churn

-#### Customer Service and Churn Risk
+### Customer Service and Churn Risk
 <img width="1209" height="408" alt="Screenshot 2026-03-31 135817" src="https://github.com/user-attachments/assets/ffea205a-f615-468f-b9d1-3d2e448a176e" />

-##### Insight:
+#### Insight:
 - Churned customers make more customer service calls on average compared to retained customers
   - Churned customers: 2.21 calls
   - Retained customers: 1.45 calls